 Below I am going to cover my easy 5 days in Mexico City itinerary.

-With seemingly endless things to do and see in this sprawling capital, it can be hard to know where to start and planning your trip.
+With seemingly endless things to do and see in this sprawling capital, it can be hard to know where to start and plan your trip.

 Having spent a lot of time in the city, I have drawn from my own experience in order to create this five-day itinerary below.